craig-willis/icasa/README.md

 # ICASA OWL Ontologies and RDF Variables/Units

 This is an initial rendering of the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#) in OWL.
+The primary goal of this project is to create a practical and faithful implementation of the [ICASA Master Variable List](http://research.agmip.org/display/dev/ICASA+Master+Variable+List) that can be used for linked-data applications and covers the existing [AgMIP JSON Data Objects](http://research.agmip.org/display/dev/JSON+Data+Objects).

 This is a very rough draft and intended for community feedback.

 What's been done:
 * ICASA "Mangement_Info" entities and attributes are rendered as an [OWL ontology for experiments and managements](icasa-mgmt-info.owl) [ [HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-mgmt-info.owl)].
 * A separate OWL ontology was manually created to describe [Variables and Units](variables-units.owl) [[HTML](http://www.essepuntato.it/lode/https://raw.githubusercontent.com/craig-willis/icasa/master/icasa-measured-data.owl)].
 This is a proof of concept and will ideally be replaced by another standard once identified.
 Certainly the [MMI UDUNIT2](http://mmisw.org/orr/) can use used for units.
 * The "Measured_Data" sheet is rendered as a set of [Variables in RDF](icasa-measured-data.rdf).

 See the [Design Notes](docs/design.md) for more information on the basic requirements, recommendations, and design considerations.